FarronF/limerick-council-meetings/meetings/2024/12/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 18th November 2024.md

 transport.

-They outlined some suggested possible solutions including:--- 2
+They outlined some suggested possible solutions including:
+---
+2

  Re-activate the car parking signs to advise numbers of spaces free in the city centre car parks;